maiziezhoulab/AquilaSV/README.md

-2023/10/17 update: AquilaSV is renamed to "RegionIndel" A new version of RegionIndel will be announced soon.
+2023/10/17 update: AquilaSV is renamed to "RegionIndel".
+A new version of RegionIndel will be announced soon.

 # :milky_way: AquilaSV :eagle: